 Flooring type Standards/Test method Classification Wood veneer floor covering Flooring must comply with and be tested according to standard EN 14354.
 EN ISO 10874 Factory lacquer solid and multilayer wood floorings Flooring must comply with and be tested according to standard EN 13489.
-Wood hardness of the surface layer must be tested.
-Additionally, at least the following parameters must be tested: - Elasticity of the lacquer according to EN 13696. - Effect of a castor chair according to EN ISO 4918 Castor chair testing - EN 13442 Stain resistance.
-EN ISO 10874 via EN 685 CTBA Factory oiled, uncoated solid wood and uncoated multilayer wood flooring Flooring must comply with and be tested according to standard EN 13489.
-Wood hardness of the surface layer must be tested.
+Thickness of the top layer Wood hardness of the surface layer must be tested.
+Additionally, at least the following parameters must be tested: Elasticity of the lacquer according to EN 13696. - EN 13442 Resistance to chemical agents.
+EN 685 CTBA Factory oiled, uncoated solid wood and uncoated multilayer wood flooring Flooring must comply with and be tested according to standard EN 13489.
+Thickness of the top layer Wood hardness of the surface layer must be tested.
 Good maintenance instructions and maintenance advice to prolong the lifespan of the flooring must be made available to the customer (see requirement O49 product information).
 Cork tile floor coverings Flooring must comply with and be tested according to standard EN 12104.
 EN ISO 10874 Cork floor coverings Flooring must comply with and be tested according to standard EN 16511.
-At least the following parameters must be tested: - Wearing group according to EN 660-1 for wearing group - Effect of a castor chair according to EN ISO 4918 - Resistance to furniture leg movement according to EN ISO 16581 - Residual indentation according to ISO 24343-1.
+At least the following parameters must be tested: Wearing group according to EN 660-1 for wearing group - Effect of a castor chair according to EN 425 Resistance to furniture leg movement according to EN 425 - Residual indentation according to ISO 24343-1.
 Bamboo floor coverings Flooring must comply with and be tested according to standard EN 17009 or EN 14354.
-At least the following parameters must be tested: - Resistance to indentation according to EN 1534 EN - Elasticity of the lacquer according to EN 13696. - See table in requirement O42 for classification and limits.
+At least the following parameters must be tested: See table in requirement - Resistance to indentation according to O43 for classification and EN 1534 EN limits. - Elasticity of the lacquer according to EN 13696.
 Laminate flooring Flooring must comply with and be tested according to standard EN 13329.
-At least the following parameters must be tested: - Determination of impact resistance with small ball according to EN 17368d - Effect of a castor chair according to EN ISO 4918 - Resistance to scratches according to EN 438-2 - Resistance to micro-scratches according to EN 16094 - Topical moisture resistance according to ISO 4760 - Elements with acrylic based surface layer, electron beam cured according to EN 14978 EN ISO 10874
+EN ISO 10874 Linoleum flooring Flooring must comply with and be tested according to standard EN ISO 24011.
+EN ISO 10874 Plastic flooring (PVC-free) Flooring must comply with and be tested according to standard ISO 19322, EN 16776 or EN 14565.
+EN ISO 10874 Others (e.g., multilayer Modular floor coverings, hybrid flooring) Flooring must comply with and be tested according to standard EN 16511 or EN 17142.
+EN ISO 10874 •